 Speech Specialists work with children whose speech, language development, or hearing loss is impacting their learning.
 If you have a concern about your child’s speech, contact your child’s teacher or the building principal.

 Granite Falls School District partners with Lake Stevens School District to provide an 18 to 21 Transition Program.
 This program is for students with disabilities aged 18-21 who have completed the high school program and are in need of services to help transition from public school to adult life.
 The program is located in Lake Stevens.
-For more information about these programs, contact Carol Panagos, Director of Special Programs, 360-691-7717.
+For more information about these programs, contact Sara Woolverton, Director of Special Education, 360-691-7717.

 Laci Sturm, Student System and Compliance Secretary

 Nancie Wilder, Student Services Secretary (Special Education Records Requests)